Create NSW Artform Advisory Boards

-- Maria Mitar – Independent singer-songwriter and co-founder of the Cultural Arts collective, working across contemporary and cultural music practices in Western Sydney.
-Previously worked in sector development, including local and State Government, Music NSW, Live Music Office, regional arts organisations and FBi Radio.
+- Maria Mitar – Performance Curator at Blacktown Arts; Independent singer-songwriter and co-founder of the Cultural Arts collective, working across contemporary and cultural music practices in Western Sydney.
+Works in sector development, including with local and State Government, Music NSW, Live Music Office, regional arts organisations and FBi Radio.

 - Paul Scott-Williams – CEO and Artistic Director of Hume Conservatoriumsince 2011.
 With extensive experience as a performer, arts educator and arts advocate, his history of music education includes degrees from NSW conservatorium, Guildhall School of Music and Drama (London) and Monash University, Melbourne.

 - Michelle Hall – Director of Aboriginal music strategy at Orana Arts.
 Previously a Client Manager for ATSIA, Theatre and community arts and cultural development at the Australia Council for the Arts.
 Developed, implemented and evaluated contemporary music initiatives within rural and regional NSW.

 - Nikki Brogan – Managing Director at FBi Radio, with prior roles as Copyrighter, Content and Production Manager at the station.
 Previous experience as Freelance Writer and Native Editor at Pedestrian Television.